beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/_index.md

 	South,
 	West
 }

-// Note that we did not need to fully qualify "Direction.South", because the "Direction" was the expected type of the initializer so it was already inferred
+/* Note that we did not need to fully qualify "Direction.South", because the "Direction" was the expected type of the initializer so it was already inferred */
 Direction facing = .South;

+/* The special value '_' evalutes to the previous field's value, allowing for easier bitflag definitions */ enum MultiHue
+{
+	Black = 0,
+	Red = 1,
+	Green = _*2,
+	Blue = _*2
+}
 ```

 Enums can also be defined in a more verbose syntax that allows adding methods, properties just like you would to struct value types.